Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 How Does Energy Procurement Work?

-The Energy Procurement Process
+The 7 Steps of the Energy Procurement Process

 Now that you know what the procurement process is, it’s time to learn the seven procurement steps that will help you streamline your procurement process.
 For starters, you need to know is that the energy procurement process is the same as the normal procurement process.